God is Love

 We have already touched on this but let's look more closely.
 If God does not change, then does He change His mind?
 If He does, we want to understand what that means.
 Exploring this question will help us understand how a principle works.

 If I change my mind, have I changed?
 We might use an illustration to help here.
 Parents may have a goal to raise their child in the best possible way and that could include disciplining the child as necessary.
 Good parents wanting the best for their child would never punish if it was not necessary.
 But, in response to wrong actions on the part of the child, they may decide to use some appropriate discipline for the long-term good of the child.
 Have they changed their minds?
 No, they have reacted to circumstances (such as misbehavior) in accordance with their larger purpose or principle (to train up a child in the way he should go).

-There is the Biblical example of God's dealing with his children in Ninevah.
-Did God want to destroy them?
+There is the Biblical example of God's dealing with his children in Nineveh.
+Did God want to see them destroyed?
 We would answer "no, of course not."
 That answer would be based on the principle God is love.
 He told Jonah to go and preach the imminent destruction of the city.
-Then, in reaction to the Ninevite's sincere repentance, He saw that the threatened destruction was could be averted.
+Then, in reaction to the Ninevite's sincere repentance, He was able to extend His protection over the city.

 "If that nation, against whom I have pronounced, turn from their evil, I will repent of the evil that I thought to do unto them. ...
 If it do evil in my sight, that it obey not my voice, then I will repent of the good, wherewith I said I would benefit them."
 (Jer 18:8, 10)

 While God may react to our actions, His eternal purposes remain the same.
 He only "changes" in response to our choices.
 By the way, God's "repentance" does not imply wrongdoing on His part as we might think from the word.
 It simply refers to a change in course of action.
 Or, in the case of the flood, it was regret not so much over the act of creating man but the way it turned out.